n0npax/lime-comb/cli/README.md

 # Lime-comb CLI

 This tool allows:
-  * Encrypt messages directly from your your terminal.
+- Encrypt messages directly from your terminal.
-  * Upload keys to central registry
+- Upload keys to central registry

 ## encrypt